 14. Myths About Gut Health

-• “You only need probiotics if you're sick” – Not true!
-Daily probiotic intake is ideal.
+• “You only need probiotics when you’re sick” – Not true.
+Regular intake supports daily gut balance.

-• “All bacteria are bad” – Actually, most bacteria in the gut are beneficial.
+• “All bacteria are bad” – Most gut bacteria are actually beneficial.

 Q1.
 How long does it take to heal your gut?

-• It can take anywhere from a few weeks to several months, depending on your diet, lifestyle, and existing gut conditions.
+Gut healing can take a few weeks to several months, depending on diet, lifestyle, and existing conditions.

 Q3.
-Is stress really bad for gut health?
+Is stress really harmful to gut health?

-• Absolutely.
-Chronic stress affects digestion, increases inflammation, and weakens the gut lining.
+Absolutely.
+Chronic stress disrupts digestion, increases inflammation, and weakens the gut lining.

 Q4.
 Do I need probiotic supplements?